asmundstavdahl/avr-uart-test/README.md

 ## Porting to other chips

-- configure Makefile; se Makefile for instructions
+- configure Makefile; see Makefile for instructions
 - tweak uart.c, specifically:
   - uart_init
   - uart_rx_ready